 God is like an artist constantly at His best.
-He never has a bad day.
-He's a ceaseless stream of creativity.
+He never has an off-day.
+God is a ceaseless stream of creativity, and understanding, and perfect application.

-God's knowledge and wisdom would exceed the brightest human even if that person had no blind spots, no creative lulls, no bouts with depression, no need to sleep - and He's not subject to the frustration of aging.
+God's knowledge and wisdom would exceed the brightest human even if that person had no blind spots, no creative lulls, no bouts with depression, no need to sleep - and God is not subject to the frustration of aging.